gpii-ops/gpii-infra/gcp/README.md

 users can expect the next update.
 E.g., "The Ops team is currently investigating the issue and we will update you once the cause is known/issue is resolved/update is done.

+[For planned downtime only]
+If this downtime will be disruptive to your work ("We're giving a demo for the Prime Minister at that time!"), please let me know immediately.
 ```